Sending invoices by SMS reduces late payments and even encourages customers to pay early. Here’s how to do it.

 While SMS marketing and customer service/sales are the best-known application of business texting, in the last few years we’ve seen more small businesses use SMS for debt collection, let customers pay by text, and send SMS invoices.

 This isn’t just because of email’s declining open and response rates.
 People like receiving texts, with 54% of consumers are frustrated when they can’t text companies.

 If you’re not sure if you’re ready to take the plunge, we offer a 14-day free trial–no credit card required.
-You get a free text-enabled phone number that you can use to send 50 text messages.
+You get a free text-enabled phone number.

 That means you can test out the entire process without making any long-term commitment.

 1. Log in and navigate to the inbox.

 2. Click the Template icon and then select + Add template.